Cleft palate repair in a patient with speech defect

 Before after image of Cleft palate repair for a patient at Richardsons dental and craniofacial Hospital Nagercoil, Tamilnadu.

 In this surgery, the muscles of soft palate are dissected and sutured in both oral and nasal layers such that their arrangement resembles a Z-shape.
-This surgery creates a sling like arrangement of the muscles of the soft palate and also causes lengthening of the muscles of the soft palate which helps in creating a proper closure between the oral and nasal cavities.
+This surgery creates a sling like an arrangement of the muscles of the soft palate and also causes lengthening of the muscles of the soft palate which helps in creating a proper closure between the oral and nasal cavities.
 Thus the nasal air escape during speech is reduced resulting in a clear speech.
 These patients are further aided by speech therapy after surgery to aid them in attaining a clearer speech.
 All types of cleft lip and palate surgeries, secondary revision surgeries, speech surgeries, speech therapy and the necessary dental treatment for cleft patients are being done at Richardson’s dental & craniofacial hospital by Dr Sunil Richardson & his team.